Shayneous/social-network-api/README.md

 # social-network-api

 ## Description
-This is the backend for a social network application where users can share their thoughts, react to friends' thoughts, and creat friend lists.
+This is the backend for a social network application where users can share their thoughts, react to friends' thoughts, and create friend lists.

 ## User Story